GienekP/menu4car/README.md

     git submodule init
     git submodule update

 In case "by hand" the apultra content should be placed in menu4car/apultra catalog.
 Apultra content is optional.
-ZX0 is obligatory.
+ZX0 is obligatory, but in slightly modified version. https://github.com/jhusak/ZX0 is the right one.

-Then type "make" to make dependences (apultra library) and the menu4car itself.
+Then type "make" to make dependences (apultra library and ZX0) and the menu4car itself.

 Optionally go to the "tools" tirectory and type "make" to build homesoft atr converter tool.
 This tool outputs all the games and corresponding txt file with file list.